-Brexit delivers blow to Swiss EU hopes - SWI swissinfo.ch
+Brexit delivers blow to Swiss EU hopes

 As they work on their EU dossier with some of the most skilled trade and other diplomatic negotiators in the world, the last thing the Swiss want or need is to be mixed up with the City’s dilemma over Brexit, and the fears that a large chunk of UK banking business now has a question mark over its future if the Brexit vote is translated into full, complete rupture with the other 30 EU and EEA economies.

-This article first appeared on EurActive.com.
+This article first appeared on EurActive.comexternal link.
 The views expressed in this article are solely those of the author, and do not necessarily reflect the views of swissinfo.ch.

 Opinion series